MrMatch246/KeyLab_Essential_mk3_TGE/README.md

 - Fader 9 Controls Master in Tracks Mode (context button 0) and current track in device mode
   - Knob 9 Controls Prehear Volume in Tracks Mode (context button 0) and current track Panning in device mode

+- You can set Rewind and FastForward Speed in the Settings.py file (currently set to 4 instead of 1)

 - Enabled Auto Arm

 - Pressing the TAP button doubles as holding a Shift Button that unlocks the following options: